-The Wisconsin Optometric Association urges parents to make informed choices and avoid eye injuries to children
+The Wisconsin Optometric Association urges parents to make informed choices and avoid eye injuries to children.

-MADISON, WI - The holiday season is a wonderful time of year to enjoy with friends and family and is certainly a popular time for parents across the county to purchase toys for their children.
+MADISON, Wis. - The holiday season is a wonderful time of year to enjoy with friends and family, whether virtually or inperson, and is certainly a popular time for parents across the county to purchase toys for their children.
 While toys and games are a great way to challenge a child's eyesight and sharpen his or her visual acuity, certain toys can pose serious dangers to your child's vision and eye health.
-As the holiday season approaches, the members of the Wisconsin Optometric Association (WOA) would like to remind parents that some toys can cause serious eye injuries, and urges them to be vigilant in regards to safety when purchasing their child's toys.
+As the holiday season approaches, the members of the Wisconsin Optometric Association (WOA) would like to remind parents that some toys can cause serious eye injuries and urges them to be vigilant in regard to safety when purchasing their child's toys.

-"It comes down to common sense," advises Dr. Ann Wonderling, WOA President and La Crosse, WI optometrist.
+"It comes down to common sense," advises Dr. Tessa Sokol, WOA President and Madison, WI optometrist.
 "Be proactive and watch for dangerous toys that could injure your children.
 Better yet, choose gifts that are both fun and enhance children's vision development."